isaacs/blog.izs.me/src/posts/principle-of-most-restrictive-production.md

 following MRP; almost always it's either a `class` method or an arrow function.)

-The other inteesting impact was that I found myself always thinking about how to make my code more limited, more precise, more aggressively factored.
+The other interesting impact was that I found myself always thinking about how to make my code more limited, more precise, more aggressively factored.
 If you practice something enough, it starts to become second nature, and feel strange when you're _not_ doing it.
 I found this led to clearer